pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 ### Ready, steady, go ... ###

-To compile the plugin, go to the root of the plugin tree and do mvn -Pdev install The dev mode allows maven to automatically deploy the plugin to a server instance as described on the Advanced Built Notes page on the RHQ-Wiki5.
+To compile the plugin, go to the root of the plugin tree and do mvn -Pdev install The dev mode allows maven to automatically deploy the plugin to a server instance as described on the Advanced Built Notes page on the RHQ-Wiki.
 When the server is running or starting up, you will see a line like this in the server log:

     21:49:31,874 INFO  [ProductPluginDeployer] Deploying ON plugin HttpTest (HttpTest plugin)